Plandroid Help Documentation

 </settings>

-All fields are optional in this file, however the parentApp element must be specified to activate the associated user interface components, which allow you to export the relevant data and return to the calling software.
+All fields are optional in this file, however the parentApp element must be specified to activate the associated Return To parent app toolbar button, which allows you to export the relevant data and return to the calling software.

 Contact us at support@plandroid.com for technical assistance in integrating Plandroid into your own process software.